 When you’re in charge of someone in a professional capacity, it only means that they agreed to work for your organization.
 If that agreement isn’t working, then either of you has the right to terminate at any time.
 Which is why at-will employment laws are in place in many professional environments.
 It doesn’t mean you have absolute authority of them, and you certainly don’t have the right to discipline them as you would a child.
 You might be their “superior” in terms of the hierarchy of your work environment, but in reality, you are equal.

 As a leader, you have a lot to manage and challenges to face during the course of your day.
 Building an all-star team can help take a lot of the pressure of managing a business off of your place.
 But, when the challenge is coming from the team itself, it can be a stressful experience as this is someone that you trusted to help in your role as a leader.

 By following these techniques, you’ll be able to keep your cool managing that tough employee along with your other responsibilities.
 The easiest way to do that would be to have a clear set of rules and repercussions for not following those rules.
 For example: people caught leaving items incomplete will be required to spend additional time in the evenings and weekends.

 When you have this in place, you won’t have to worry so much about discipline in the workplace because it’s clearly defined what happens if people aren’t doing what’s expected of them in their work.
 You can do what needs to be done when issues arise without making it personal, or having it seem unfair.
 You’ll simply be following an established procedure that the employee agreed to when they joined your organization.

-To learn more about how you can build procedures for your workplace that lead to better productivity, and how you can practice everyday leadership to better handle challenging employees, click here.
+To learn more about how you can practice everyday leadership to better handle challenging employees, click here.